-'''

-2. Best case: Search for element at A[0] in A using each of the four searches.

-'''

-- 3. Average case: Search for a random number in A using each of the four searches.
-The range of random numbers you search for should be bigger than 50million (so that some searches will fail). - 4.
-Worst case: Search for element, -10 in A using each of the four searches.
-It should report a result -1.
+- 2. Best case: Search for element at A[0] in A using each of the four searches. - 3.
+Average case: Search for a random number in A using each of the four searches.
+The range of random numbers you search for should be at least 20X (so that some searches will fail). - 4.
+Worst case: Search for a number that is NOT in A using each of the four searches.
+(How do you know that the number is not in A?)